pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 Before you do any reduction, move the test case into its own local `git` repository (or whatever versioning tool you prefer: SVN, RCS, etc).
-Being back to backtrack through previous reduction steps is an incredibly important option when doing this kind of of work.
+Being able to backtrack through previous reduction steps is an incredibly important option when doing this kind of of work.